 Q2.
 How can one avoid data leakage in Google Analytics?

-A2.
-Avoiding this risk and certain steps and precautions must be taken.
-Certain activities like excluding internal traffic, using filters, using Google Tag Manager, regularly reviewing data collection practices, regularly third-party agreements, etc.
+To avoid this risk, specific steps and precautions must be taken.
+Activities include excluding internal traffic, using filters, using Google Tag Manager, regularly reviewing data collection practices, reviewing third-party agreements, etc.

 Q3.
 What are Google Ad requests?